Where’s the Beef? It’s in the pastry!

 Plus, I like to keep it clean for my beautiful and amazing vegetarian and vegan readers.

-I really wanted to go a little off the beaten path with these, but it was imperative (considering the price of tenderloin) they be eaten without inquiries as to what the blueish white stuff was (blue cheese), along with blanched, seasoned spinach, roasted red bell peppers, strips of marinated, sauteed portobello mushrooms, and caramelized onions.
-It was rich, but oh, so delicious. – a whole meal in a flaky, buttery package.
+I really wanted to go a little off the beaten path with these, meaning adding stuff that usually doesn’t mesh with beef, to try and mesh it, but it was imperative (considering the price of tenderloin) they be eaten, and I knew there might be a few inquiries as to what the blueish white stuff was (blue cheese), along with blanched, seasoned spinach, roasted red bell peppers, strips of marinated, sauteed portobello mushrooms, and caramelized onions, so I stopped there.
+The general consensus was that it was rich, but oh, so delicious!
+You really can’t go wrong with a whole meal in a flaky, buttery package.

 I have a go to recipe for individual beef wellingtons that turns out perfect every.single.time, and I incorporated some of the fillings into the recipe Simone supplied, omitting the mustard, prosciutto and crepes (the blue cheese served as a sog blocker).
 BUT, then the recipes are almost interchangeable, aren’t they?
 Well, mine possess a great deal of beefy individuality.
 Sorry, couldn’t resist the obvious.
 That said, I used some of the leftover, wonderful puff pastry that I had frozen from the Daring Baker’s September challenge, but I had to incorporate some PF puff pastry since I didn’t have nearly enough to cover and decorate six Beef Welllingtons.

-Although it pained me, I had no choice but to cook one of them to preference for one person, and truth be told, cooking beef tenderloin past rare (medium rare is the limit), is sort of like pissing on the Alamo (bonus points for Ozzy reference?).
+Although it pained me, I had no choice but to cook two of them to preference for two people, and truth be told, cooking beef tenderloin past rare (medium rare is the limit), is sort of like pissing on the Alamo (bonus points for Ozzy reference?).
 I used to tell this person I used to know that if he kept ordering good cuts of steak well done, or even medium well, the chef just might spit on it.

-On the flip side, another person likes his beef close to mooing (below), so I had to pull that one out a little early.
+On the flip side, the other person likes his beef close to mooing (below), aka a good vet could probably bring it back to life, so I had to pull that one out a little early.
 Doesn’t look too great, does it?
 Then again, I do love me some steak tartare, but ground beef is much easier, raw.

 All in all, this was one tasty challenge and there was not a crumb left (although I’ve got loads of beef tenderloin cuts in my freezer now).
-To see other Daring Cook’s takes on ‘encapsulating’ the meat (and/or vegetable), click on the links to the blogs at the Daring Cooks Blogroll.
 If you’d like the yummy recipes for Salmon en Croute and Beef Wellington, go HERE.